Brahimhz/DynamicsXchangeToolkit/README.md

 	> 4. **Efficiency:**
 	>    - All navigation loading is done in batches (not one-by-one), minimizing CRM round-trips.
 	>    - The recursion is depth-first, so all levels of navigation are loaded as needed, but never repeated for the same type in the same chain.
-	>
-	> **Example:**
-	> - If you load an Application, and Application has a collection of CbQuotations, and each CbQuotation has a reference back to Application, the loader will:
-	>   - Load the Application.
-	>   - Load all CbQuotations for that Application.
-	>   - For each CbQuotation, see the Application reference, but since Application is already in the processed set, it will not reload or recurse further, preventing an infinite loop.

 ---
 ## Predicate Translation & Joins